 |5||MATH 1334/Calculus I & MATH 1335/Calculus II|

 |5||MATH 1334/Calculus I, MATH 1335/Calculus II & possibly MATH 1336/Calculus III*|

 * Credit for MATH 1336 may be granted after consultation with the Mathematics Department Chair.

-A student can elect to be evaluated through a departmental examination for a requirement waiver or credit for one or more courses.
-If the waiver or credit is granted, the Mathematics Department will file a Petition for Exception to policy.
+In exceptional circumstances, a student can elect to be evaluated through a departmental examination for a requirement waiver or credit for one or more courses.
+If a waiver is granted, the Mathematics Department will file a Petition for Exception to Policy.
+To be granted credit, a student must follow Seattle University Credit by Exam Policy.
+There is a $475 fee associated to this process.
 The following departmental examinations are offered:

 A student who has A-Level qualification or International Baccalaureate credit in calculus may receive credit for one or more calculus courses.
 Please see the policy links below for details or contact the Mathematics Department for more information.

 To begin, find the track below that best describes your interests and major.

 NOTE: This major-specific information is not meant to substitute for the recommendations of an advisor.
 It reflects the Math Department's understanding as of January 2017, but please consult with an advisor in your major field regarding the most current requirements.

 First year students without AP calculus credit or previous college mathematics credits will place into one or more of the following mathematics courses: